-The next section examines whether Brazilian Portuguese shows backward object control patterns similar to (4) in Malagasy.

 3. Mandar/fazer in Brazilian Portuguese

 This section examines the controversial topic of whether backward object control (BOC) is available in Brazilian Portuguese and what we can learn from the relation between (backward) object control verbs and the inflected infinitive.